nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 This is called if the parameter is **NOT** a parsable Integer.
 The method calls `model.setSelectedIndex(index)` with index gotten from the `filteredList` which displays the details of the contact on the Details Pane.
 If there are multiple contacts with names that contain the parameter keyword then a list of such persons are shown.
-If there is no contact with name that contain the parameter keyword in the `filteredList`, then the entire addressbook is searched.
+If there is no contact with name that contain the parameter keyword in the `filteredList`, then the entire address book is searched.

 The Sequence Diagram below illustrates the interactions within the `Logic`, `Model` and `UI` components for